relativitydev/relativity-trace-documentation/README.md

 ### Key Standard Principles that MUST be followed

+If these standard principles are not met the project will not build successfully.
+{: .warn }

+#### Images

-1. Image links MUST reference relative `media` folder AND images must be placed in the folder named after the name of `.MD` file  within relative `media` folder
+Image links MUST reference relative `media` folder AND images must be placed in the folder named after the name of `.MD` file  within relative `media` folder

    1. Example mardown:
       ```markdown